RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 ##### Section II - Installing RiiConnect24

+If you use a Windows version before Windows 10, you unfortunately cannot use WiiConnect24 inside Dolphin.
+You can use [this program](https://github.com/RiiConnect24/.VFF-File-Downloader-for-Dolphin) to run it instead.
+{: .notice--danger}

 1. Click the link above to go to the GitHub page where the patcher is.
 2. Download `RiiConnect24Patcher.bat` if you are on Windows, and `RiiConnect24Patcher.sh` if you are on a Unix system
 3. On Windows run `RiiConnect24Patcher.bat`.
 On Unix systems, open Terminal and type `bash`, then drag `RiiConnect24Patcher.sh` into the terminal then press enter.
 It should look like this: `bash RiiConnect24Patcher.sh`.